 Do you want to boost ROI on your Philadelphia rental properties?
 Simply minimize your rental turnovers to the lowest possible.

-And you also have to do some marketing; you need to advertise the vacancy, show it to potential tenants, hold open houses, handle rental applications, screen applicants, as well as calling employers and former landlords.
+You also have to do some marketing; you need to advertise the vacancy, show it to potential tenants, hold open houses, handle rental applications, screen applicants, as well as calling employers and former landlords.

 If you don’t want to go through all this trouble, you can hire a property manager or try your hand with a leasing agent, but you might end up paying them up to a month’s rent for their services.

-Rental property turnovers hurt your bottom-line.
-The question is how to reduce your turnovers so your properties will be occupied year round.
+Rental property turnovers hurt your bottom line.
+The question is how to reduce your turnovers so your properties will be occupied year-round.

 The best way to achieve this is to keep your good renters for the long term.
 You have to make your property as comfortable for them as possible so that they will only consider moving out under the duress circumstances.